+'''

-c:\GemStone > pageaudit [gemStoneName] [/z systemConfig] [/e exeConfig] [/h]
+c:\GemStone > pageaudit [gemStoneName] [/z systemConfig]

-where
+[/e exeConfig] [/h]

+'''

+where:

-- gemStoneName is the name of the GemStone repository monitor, - systemConfig is the system configuration file, and exeConfig is the executable configuration file.
+- gemStoneName is the name of the GemStone repository monitor, - systemConfig is the system configuration file, and - exeConfig is the executable configuration file.

-All four arguments are optional in a standard GemStone configuration.
-If these options are not supplied, pageaudit uses gemserver63 for gemStoneName.
+All arguments are optional in a standard GemStone configuration.
+If these options are not supplied, pageaudit uses gemserver66 for gemStoneName.

-- For more information about the pageaudit command, see Appendix B. - For online documentation, type pageaudit /h.
+• For more information about the pageaudit command, see Appendix B.

-As pageaudit runs, it prints repository statistics to the screen.
+/As pageaudit runs, it prints repository statistics to the screen.
 For example: